 The many people who work for Holt International at our Eugene, Oregon headquarters and in locations around the globe have a passion for helping children and families.
 Below are bios of our executives and board members who lead our outstanding programs with great heart and ensure integrity in how we steward our resources.

-Dan is a seasoned executive known for successfully integrating people, processes and technology for mission-service organizations.
-In addition to his current role as Interim CEO, he serves as Holt’s CFO and VP of Finance and Administration.
+Dan is a seasoned executive known for successfully integrating people, processes and technology for mission-driven organizations.
+Prior to becoming President & CEO, Dan served for five years as Holt’s CFO and VP of Finance and Administration.
 Dan spent four years in Tanzania serving as a missionary where he held the title of Finance Director for the Lutheran Mission Cooperation.
 Dan has effectively served in leadership positions for complex organizations in multiple capacities: CAO, VP of Finance and Administration/CFO, Interim CFO, VP of Program Development, Finance Director and Interim Executive Director.
-He has also served as Regional Director of Procurement and Logistics for a Fortune 100 company.
+Prior to his nonprofit work, he served as Regional Director of Procurement and Logistics for a Fortune 100 company in the supermarket industry.
 Dan has a multifaceted approach for increasing revenue, expanding services and establishing long-term strategic visions.
 He and his wife have three adult children, the youngest of whom was adopted from China.
 Dan is a lifelong musician who has enjoyed a variety of roles on his church worship team.
 He is also a world traveler and avid cyclist.
 To learn more about Dan, visit his LinkedIn profile.